verdan/flaskoidc/README.md

 ## Configurations:

-Please make sure to extend your configurations from `BaseConfig`.
+Please make sure to extend your configurations from `BaseConfig` (only if you are sure what you are doing.
+Recommended way is to use the environment variables for the configuration.)

 ```python
 from flaskoidc import FlaskOIDC